🔼The name Artemis: Summary

 Since the word Dios may indeed come from the same root as the Latin diem, meaning day or daylight-sky, the image may have been a meteorite, but it may also have been an item (perhaps a mechanism?) somehow derived from the core definition of Zeus.
 How that would work is not immediately clear, but the idea of a God-derived image is obviously not foreign to the Bible (Genesis 1:27, Colossians 1:15).

 The name Artemis occurs 5 times in the New Testament; see full concordance.

 🔼Etymology of the name Artemis

 Some insist that the name Artemis stems from deep antiquity and means something utterly obscured to modern readers, even readers of 2000 years ago.
 To any Greek, the name Artemis would have surely sounded as if it came from the word αρταμης (artames), meaning safe and sound (according to Henry George Liddell, Robert Scott, An Intermediate Greek-English Lexicon).
 An obviously related word is αρταμια (artemia), meaning soundness or recovery.

 A curiously similar word is αρταμισια (artemissia), meaning wormwood, or more accurately Artemisia arborescens (which is not the species of wormwood referred to by John the Revelator in Revelation 8:11, which is apsinthos).
 An even more curious word is αρταμος (artamos), meaning butcher.
 How the word for butcher and the word for safety have come to look so similar is unknown.
 Liddell and Scot deem any etymology uncertain.
 On the other hand, Artemis is spelled with an epsilon in the middle, and artamos with an alpha.
 That's a difference big enough to disregard a possible etymological association.

-Since Artemis was venerated as the source of all things, she was probably not seen as a butcher, but rather as a Healer or else as the concept of Wholeness.
+Since Artemis was venerated as the source of all things, she was probably not seen as a butcher, but rather as a Healer or as Security.